fyrox-book/fyrox-book.github.io/src/introduction/introduction.md

 Fyrox is a feature-rich, general purpose game engine that is suitable for any kind of games.
 It is capable of power games with small- or medium-sized worlds, large-sized world most likely will require some manual work.

 Games made with the engine are capable of run on desktop platforms (PC, Mac, Linux), Web (WebAssembly), Android and iOS.
+See the [full list of supported platforms here](requirements.md#supported-platforms).

 ## What can the engine do?